yjl138h/yjl138h.github.io/_pages/profile_contents/about_jingkang_xia.md

-He was a Ph.D. student under the supervision of Dr. Yanan Li, and now he is working at a company in China.
+He was a visiting researcher under the supervision of Dr. Yanan Li from October 2022 to October 2023.
+He is now working at a company in Chengdu, Sichuan, China.